 You removed two screws securing the keyboard in the step 5.
 Now you can lift up the keyboard from the base.

-Place the keyboard so you can access the cable connector underneath.
+Move it towards the display so you can access the cable connector underneath.

 In order to unlock the connector, you’ll have to move the brown locking clip towards the display panel.
 Move it about 2-3 millimeters, not more.
 The locking clip must stay attached to the connector base.

-Now you can release the keyboard cable and remove the keyboard.
+Now you can release the cable and remove the keyboard.

 WARNING!
-If you break the keyboard connector, you’ll have to replace the motherboard.
+If you break the connector, you’ll have to replace the motherboard.

 Disconnect the video cable from the motherboard.